hwhesselink/harmony-ng/README.md

 Any remote that puts out Philips RC-6 IR can be used but the JP1.x programmable universal ones with activity buttons are ideal.

-The code runs in [Appdaemon](https://appdaemon.readthedocs.io/en/latest) and the gateway is configured using [ESPHome](https://esphome.io/index.html).
-I have Appdaemon and ESPHome running in my Home Assistant which makes integration and interaction a breeze.
-If you don't have Home Assistant (you should😃!) both can run standalone.
-Alternatively you can install Home Assistant on a RaspberryPi (minimum 3B) just for this.
+The code runs in [Appdaemon](https://appdaemon.readthedocs.io/en/latest) and the gateway is configured using [ESPHome](https://esphome.io/index.html), both in Home Assistant.
+If you don't have Home Assistant it is a trivial install on a RaspberryPi (minimum 3B).